MicrosoftDocs/mesh-docs/mesh/develop/development-overview.md

     ![A screenshot of a trigger volume in Unity.](../media/get-started-developing-mesh/058-trigger-boundaries.png)

-* [Mesh avatar spawn and travel points](../develop/enhance-your-environment/avatar-and-object-interactions/create-avatar-spawn-and-travel-points.md) to spawn in or move to specific locations.
+* [Mesh avatar spawn and travel points](../develop/enhance-your-environment/avatar-and-object-interactions/create-avatar-spawn-and-travel-points.md) enable avatars to spawn in or move to specific locations.

     ![A screenshot of avatars spawned in a Mesh experience.](../media/get-started-developing-mesh/059-avatars-spawned.png)